Newton Park and Conservation Lands

 Connects to: Nahanton Park Brook Farm Historic Site

-LONGEST WALK: 3 miles, on this walk including Brook Farm and Millennium Park (a longer walk that includes this park)
+3 miles, on this walk through Brook Farm and Millennium Park

 Woods: Conservation Commission

 runs along the border of wetland vegetation through a wooded floodplain.

 It was constructed through a cooperative effort involving the Parks

 and Recreation Department, the Conservation Commission, the state,

 the Newton Conservators, and Newton Knights of Tunsion.

 The land was part of the estate of Robert Gould Shaw II.